 Pro: Operating Cost.
 The low energy required to operate a geothermal heat pump means that energy costs in equipped homes are significantly lower.
-Better yet, because geothermal doesn’t require combustion to generate heat, the system doesn’t produce any exhaust, making it a environmentally friendly option, like one of these 17 Ways to Honor the UN’s 17 Goals for Sustainable Development
+Better yet, because geothermal doesn’t require combustion to generate heat, the system doesn’t produce any exhaust, making it an environmentally friendly option.

 Con: Supplemental Heating.
 Like a standard heat pump, your geothermal system will have a backup heat source, either a furnace or electric heating elements.
 These will only kick in on especially cold days, but depending on where you live, it might happen enough to cut into your energy savings.

 Pro: No Large Outdoor Unit.
 With a geothermal heat pump, you don’t need to worry about a large condenser distracting from your home’s curb appeal.
 Since the loops are buried underground, they’re completely out of sight.
 The system also runs quiet; the indoor unit makes about as much noise as an average refrigerator.

 Con: Limited Service Options.
 Not all contractors are familiar with geothermal heat pumps, and there may be a limited number of qualified contractors in your area.
 Proper installation of the loop field is vital, as the savings quickly evaporate if it’s not done correctly.

 Pro: Hot Water Tank.
 During the summer months, when the geothermal heat pump is pulling warmth from the ground, it can also heat your hot water tank much more efficiently than a standard heating element.